310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hrmmm… If we were to look at it from an outside perspective—
+Hmmm… If we were to look at it from an outside perspective—

 I suppose we must’ve given off the impression of a friendly, cozy unit revolving around Morisawa-dono, like we’re always having the time of our lives.
 Or that every day’s a summer festival in full swing for us, perhaps.
 {% endbubble %}